ProgramsWorkshopsImpactTeamPartner with us

 Build the future.

-Bright Spark Foundation brings hands-on electronics, code, and hardware workshops to elementary and middle schoolers — taught by high schoolers who remember exactly what made them fall in love with building things.
+Bright Spark Foundation brings hands-on electronics, code, and hardware workshops to elementary and middle schoolers, taught by passionate high schoolers with years of experience.

 WHY WE EXIST